alexnault/macos-keyboard-layout/README.md

 ## Customizing

-You can modify the source file using [Ukulele](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=ukelele).
+You can modify the source file using [Ukulele](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=ukelele) to fit your needs.